LLNL/shroud/docs/reference.rst

 fields:
    A dictionary of fields used to update the typemap.

-imported:
-   If true, this class was imported from another file and should not create any wrapping code.
-   Its type can be used in other declarations.

 options
    Options fields for the class.
    Creates scope within library.